kazzix14/mangrove/README.md

 # Mangrove
-Mangrove provides type utility to use with Sorbet.

 Mangrove is a Ruby Gem designed to be the definitive toolkit for leveraging Sorbet's type system in Ruby applications.
 It's designed to offer a robust, statically-typed experience, focusing on solid types, a functional programming style, and an interface-driven approach.